 Want a more holistic introduction to IT work?
 Take a look at the Google IT Support Professional Certificate.

 IBM cloud services take up less market share than the others, but can still be useful in industries that use IBM cloud platforms.
-The IBM Certified Solution Advisor - Cloud Foundation V2 is the foundational certification for IBM cloud.
+The IBM Certified Technical Advocate - Cloud v3 (formerly known as IBM Certified Solution Advisor) is the foundational certification for IBM cloud.
 If you work at a place that primarily designs solutions based on IBM cloud, or hope to do so in the future, this certification can make sense.
-There are several more advanced levels of IBM cloud certifications, like the IBM Certified Application Developer - Cloud Solutions v3.
+There are several more advanced levels of IBM cloud certifications, like the IBM Certified Professional Architect - Cloud v5.

 The CCSK is issued by the Cloud Security Alliance, a vendor neutral certification provider.
 This means that the things you learn from getting a certification can be applied to different cloud platforms.
 The CCSK focuses on the fundamentals of cloud security.
 There are other advanced certifications, like the CCSP from (ISC)2, that indicate a professional level of mastery of cloud security.

 What’s being tested: Cloud computing concepts and architecture; governance and enterprise risk management; legal issues and contracts; data security; virtualization and containers; and more

 If you decide to get a cloud certification, it’s a good idea to look at what cloud platform is often used in your geographical area and target industry.
 Government agencies often use Azure; financial companies might use IBM or AWS.

 As of May 2021, Amazon Web Services, or AWS, had the largest market share of cloud infrastructure providers, followed by Microsoft Azure, Google Cloud, and IBM .